The game of tennis offers us a unique opportunity to strengthen and maintain every part of the body.

 Whichever way you choose to play, tennis has been found to add years to your life and keep the doctor away as a growing number of medical studies and news reports confirm.

-Most of the tennis is normally played in the north of the island, since here you will find Samui’s two small tennis clubs, both with two floodlit courts.
+Most of the tennis is played in the north of the island, since here you will find Samui’s two small tennis clubs, both with two floodlit courts and Padel Samui with one floodlit court.

-The weather is of course hot! …too hot for tennis really, but if you don’t mind waking up early, missing cocktail hour or paying for lights (300b-500b) then it can be quite pleasant.
-Whatever the weather or time of day though, it’s always very humid.
+The weather is of course hot! all year round …too hot for tennis really, but if you don’t mind waking up early, missing cocktail hour or paying for lights (200THB – 400THB extra per hour) then it can be quite pleasant.
+Whatever the weather or time of day, it’s always very humid here.